 Iran's efforts to recruit Shia militants to the Syrian war effort from around the Middle East and beyond center upon the salaries it offers its disaffected conscripts.
-Recruits are offered monthly salaries on a sliding scale dependent on country of origin, basic and advanced military training.
-In January 2022, the Syrian army was reportedly struggling to recruit new fighters in the Deir Ezzor region, even though they were offering defectors and rebels amnesty, because many of the fighters chose to sign up with Iranbacked militias, which offer higher wages.
-Furthermore, Iran offers to pay the families of "martyrs" for their children's education and to send family members on annual pilgrimages to holy sites in Iran, Iraq, and Syria.
-Since the Iran-backed militias are more powerful than the state forces, they also provide a form of protection against the state and terrorist groups.
-In fact, recent attacks by ISIS added to the motivation to join Shia militias.
-Now that the Syrian civil war is winding down, the Assad regime and the Iranians are beginning to compete with each other for influence and control.
+Recruits are offered monthly salaries on a sliding scale dependent on country of origin, basic and advanced military training, and Iran offers to pay the families of "martyrs" for their children's education and to send family members on annual pilgrimages to holy sites in Iran, Iraq, and Syria.